57blocks/website-article/articles/Drive iOS App Downloads with Clip/README.md

 ### App Clip Testing Process

-The typical process for users to use Clip is as follows:
+The typical process for using an App Clip is as follows:

-- Scan the QR code/Safari to open the URL
+- Scan the QR code to use Safari to open the URL
 - Display App Clip cards
-- Click "Open" to download and use Clip
+- Click "Open" to download and use App Clip

 Because it differs from the full app, the above steps to display App Clip cards require Apple's services.
 The App Clip won't be updated if it does not pass the AppStore review and is not published.
 In order to test a new version of this App Clip, we needed to configure up to three test URLs in TestFlight and then click and start it in TestFlight, which is equivalent to passing the URL as a startup parameter to the App Clip.
 It will then begin processing based on the URL.

 ## Conclusion

 App Clip is a relatively new type of app that has been added to iOS in recent years.
 Its original design intention is to encourage users to access an app quickly, enhancing the user experience and ultimately increasing the app conversion rate.

-Hobnob benefitted from a Clip to improve adoption and conversion.
-It has received overwhelmingly positive feedback from users.
-And the benefit of a Clip App to Hobnob - it leveraged the existing app’s functionality meaning it was low cost to produce.
-In addition to completing the development of basic Clip functions, it also further improves the value of Clip from aspects such as user data continuity and additional live activity/dynamic island.
-The Clip we developed has received positive comments from users.

 Our event planning App Clip:
 - Helped Hobnob improve adoption and conversion.